 With Wonga now in administration from end August 2018, what has happened with previous refunds is no longer relevant.
 See Wonga refunds after administration – latest news for up to date information.

 They usually ask you to send payslips and bank statements.
 You don’t have to if you don’t want to – just tell them to consider your complaint as it stands and that you will supply more information to the Ombudsman.
 I haven’t seen any sign that they actually pay attention to anything you send them.
-Very often they make low offers, only on a few loans.
-They usually reject complaints about loans over 6 years old and loans in 2015 or after.

 Worth negotiating?
 No.